Description

 connecting rod 09.
 Movement of the crankshaft connecting rod

 09 causes the compression crankshaft 07 to rotate.
-Compression

-crankshaft 07 rotations produce movement of the compression
+Compression crankshaft 07 rotations produce movement of the

 In various embodiments of the invention, the compression

-crankshaft 07 and power crankshaft 08 structural configuration
+crankshaft 07 and power crankshaft 08 structural

-designs.
-For example, some crankshaft design factors are:
+configurations and designs.
+For example, some crankshaft

-number of dual cylinders, relative cylinder positioning,
+design factors are: number of dual cylinders, relative

-crankshaft gearing mechanism, and direction of rotation.
-For
+cylinder positioning, crankshaft gearing mechanism, and

-crankshaft 08 rotate in the same direction, the axes of the
+crankshaft 07 and the power crankshaft 08 rotate in the same

-crankshafts 07 and 08 should be positioned 180 degrees from
+direction, the axes of the crankshafts 07 and 08 should be

-each other, as illustrated in FIG. 13.
-Alternatively, if the
+FIG. 13.
+Alternatively, if the compression and power

 The power crankshaft 08 connects the power connecting rod 06